ALL ROUTE MAP (All route PDF flyer)

-Day of the Tread routes leave Albuquerque's Downtown Civic Plaza, surrounded by extraordinary skyscapes.
-Riders quickly enter the historical neighborhoods of Old Town and the Museum District.
+Day of the Tread routes leave the Sawmill District – Old Town, entering the historical neighborhoods and the Museum District.

 The course then traverses along the flat terrain of the heavily wooded Bosque Trail Park and Rio Grande River for 7 miles, where fall colors can be viewed.
-Riders then approach the 'must stop at' legendary Recharge Zone at El Pinto Restaurant (turnaround for the 26 milers), where live music compliments the taste of sapodillas and honey.
+Riders then approach the 'must stop at' legendary Recharge Zone at El Pinto Restaurant (turnaround for the 25 milers), where live music compliments the taste of sopaipillas and honey.

 Views abound as the route heads south on Tramway Blvd. traversing New Mexico’s Sandia Mountains.
-Eventually riders return downhill from the community of High Desert (25M, turn for the 100 & 50) and enjoy a brisk 5 mile downhill ride through the Sandia Pueblo.
+Eventually riders return downhill from the community of High Desert (23.5 miles, turn for the 100 & 50) and enjoy a brisk 5 mile downhill ride through the foothills of Sandia Pueblo.

 The route then heads north passing open fields of native grasses and eventually enters the town of Bernalillo, and the quaint Santa Fe style town of Placitas, at the foot of the Sandia Mountains.
-The route quickly begins its 2nd hill accent at 44M.
-Riders meander through piñon and pine forests, until the climb is completed at the perfectly timed Recharge Celebration Zone (52.3M, turnaround for the century).
+The route quickly begins its 2nd hill accent at 42.4 miles.
+Riders meander through piñon and pine forests, until the climb is completed at the perfectly timed Recharge Celebration Zone (50.7 miles, turnaround for the century).

 Riders find significant motivation when the wheels point downhill, returning to Placitas.
-Quickly the route turns north onto flat rollers (at 62M) with traditional New Mexico vistas and Native American lands.
+Quickly the route turns north onto flat rollers (at 60.4 miles) with traditional New Mexico vistas and Native American lands.